pi43r/conversations-with-computers/textgenerator/prompts/default/rewrite 1.md

 content:
 {{context}}
 prompt:
-paraphrase the content for coherency in a master thesis
+rewrite the content to make it more attractive